cesaragostino69/DOFT-Delayed-Oscillator-Field-Theory/README.md

 - A **validation harness** focused on **falsification-first** checks (self-averaging of $c$, LPC in closed systems, etc.).
 - A **reporting pipeline** that emits CSV/Parquet plus plots for independent auditing.

+All historic patch bundles and hotfixes have been **consolidated** into this repository.
+The current code represents the latest state; no external patch application is required.

 The goal is not to “prove” DOFT, but to **break it quickly** under clean tests.
 What survives earns attention.

 ---